In this guide, I’ll break down everything you need to know about the 10 best online divorce services – the good, the bad, and the ugly.

 - You can purchase the “Next Chapter” course which is a video series featuring experts from different professions to help you transition to your post-divorce life.
 (Shameless self-promotion: I happen to be the financial expert discussing post-divorce financial planning tips.)

 Bottom Line: If cost isn’t a major factor and you’re looking for white-glove service, then It’s Over Easy is a great choice.
-If it was me, I’d go with 3 Step Divorce and use the money you saved to consult with a divorce attorney.
+If it were me, I’d go with 3 Step Divorce and use the money you saved to consult with a divorce attorney.
 It’s the best of both worlds.

 Read our It’s Over Easy review here.